spryker/spryker-docs/docs/pbc/all/merchant-management/202407.0/marketplace/marketplace-merchant-commission-feature-overview.md

 | MC03 | 2 | Secondary |
 | MC04 | 1 | Secondary |

 If an order item fulfills the conditions of all the commissions in the prior example, commissions `MC01` and `MC04` are applied.
-First, the system selects commission `MC01` as the commission in the primary group with the highest priority.
-Then, the system selects commission `MC04` as the commission in the secondary group with the highest priority.
+First, the system selects commission `MC01` as the commission with the highest priority in the `Primary` group.
+Then, the system selects commission `MC04` as the commission with the highest priority in the `Secondary` group.